Battle casualties in Afghanistan

 - Life Threatening

 Injury and wounds requiring immediate medical care and hospitalisation but not considered life threatening (e.g. fragmentation and gunshot wounds to torso).
-Also applicable to an illness requiring hospitalisation.
+Also applicable to an illness or injury requiring hospitalisation.

 Injury and wounds requiring medical care and hospitalisation (e.g. fragmentation and gunshot wounds to the extremities).
-Also applicable to an illness requiring basic medical care/monitoring and restriction of duties.
+Also applicable to an illness or injury requiring basic medical care/monitoring and restriction of duties.

 Injury and wounds not requiring hospitalisation.